yabirgb/unruggable-gateways/README.md

 - **Verifier** (Solidity) &mdash; verifies a **Commit** proof and executes the **VM** with rollup-specific **Hooks**
 - **Verifier Hooks** (Solidity) &mdash; verifies Account and Storage proofs

-In addition to these core components, we have provided TypeScript implementations of the request builder ([vm.ts](https://github.com/unruggable-labs/unruggable-gateways/blob/main/src/vm.ts)) and the provers (listed below) to allow smart contract implementors to quickly iterate and test when building solutions.

 ## Chain Support
 * Rollups &amp; Verifers
 	* [OP](./src/op/OPRollup.ts) &mdash; Base, Blast, Celo, Cyber, Fraxtal, Mantle, Mode, opBNB, Redstone, Shape, Zora